Planning the group photos at weddings

 Make sure you have enough time in the schedule of the wedding day for the group photos.
 I always recommend budgeting for around 5 mins per group photo at a wedding.
 This sounds a lot and *usually* doesn’t take this long but it can do.
 If we don’t use all of that time then it gives you extra time during the apero for chatting, enjoying being with your guests, eating, drinking and for your couple portraits.

-There are a couple of different options and opinions of when the best time during the wedding day to do the group photos.
+There are a couple of different options and opinions of when is the best time during the wedding day to do the group photos.
 It depends on what you have planned for the rest of the day as some timings are fixed and can’t be moved.
 Personally, I like to do the group photos at weddings in the middle of the apero or after the ceremony.
 But, never immediately after the ceremony because this time is reserved for congratulations and hugs from your guests!
-You will be showered with love with everyone wanting to say congratulations and wrapping you both up in a great big hug so I definitely do not want to get in the way of that.
+You will be showered with love at this point with everyone wanting to say congratulations and wrapping you both up in a great big hug so I definitely do not want to get in the way of that.
 Plus this part of the day is photo gold!

 Where to have the group photos?

-Let your photographer guide you in the choice of where to have your group photos at the wedding.
+Let your photographer guide you in the choice of where to have your group photos at your wedding.
 It very much depends on the light and the weather.
 Light is everything when it comes to photography.
 Even if there is the most spectacular backdrop that you had pinned your hopes on, if the sun is beaming down into everyone’s eyes, it will not work.
 The choice of backdrop for group photos at weddings has to be a combination of the light direction and what is actually behind you.
 Please trust your photographer who will have a good idea of where it is best to do the photographs.

 Choose one spot and do all the group photographs in that place.
 This will save time and make it easy to switch people in and out of the photos.